-Budapest, Hungary – While Western European economies are slowing down, the eastern half of the continent continues to grow at a skyrocketing pace.
+Budapest, Hungary – While Western European economies are slowing down, the eastern half of the continent continues to grow at a skyrocketing pace, concentrating most of the fastest-growing economies in the EU this year.

 Poland and Hungary among fastest-growing economies in the EU